saajidchowdhury/supplementArgon/README.md

 The directory JuditRita4B contains the global minimum geometries of Ar_nH^+ structures for n = 3,...,57, with distances measured in Bohr radii, using the many-body potential.

 The directory nArNH+2B contains the global minimum geometries of Ar_nH^+ structures for n = 1,...,59, with distances measured in Bohr radii, using the 2-body potential.

+sampleRuns.zip contains folders for the outputs of the Matlab scripts given here.